-Hemp hearts do not contain enough THC to cause a positive drug test result in standard screenings.
+Hemp hearts do not contain enough THC to cause a positive drug test result in standard screenings when they come from properly processed, reputable food products.

 Understanding Hemp Hearts and Their Composition

 Hemp hearts are the hulled seeds of the hemp plant, prized for their nutritional benefits and versatility in cooking.
-Unlike marijuana, hemp plants contain only trace amounts of THC (tetrahydrocannabinol), the psychoactive compound responsible for the “high.”
-The primary components of hemp hearts include protein, fiber, essential fatty acids, vitamins, and minerals.
-Because they come from industrial hemp strains bred for minimal THC content—typically below 0.3%—hemp hearts are generally considered safe for consumption without psychoactive effects.
+Unlike marijuana products, hemp seed foods are not meant to deliver THC (tetrahydrocannabinol), the psychoactive compound responsible for the “high.”
+In fact, the FDA explains that hemp seeds themselves do not naturally contain THC, although trace amounts of THC or CBD can be picked up when seeds contact other parts of the plant during harvesting and processing.
+The primary components of hemp hearts include protein, essential fatty acids, vitamins, and minerals.
+Because they come from industrial hemp strains bred for minimal THC content—typically below the federal hemp threshold—hemp hearts are generally considered safe for consumption without psychoactive effects.

 The nutritional profile of hemp hearts is impressive.
 They provide a complete source of plant-based protein with all nine essential amino acids, making them popular among vegans and vegetarians.
-Additionally, they offer a rich supply of omega-3 and omega-6 fatty acids in an ideal ratio for heart health.
-Their fiber content supports digestion, while vitamins like vitamin E offer antioxidant benefits.
+Additionally, they offer a rich supply of omega-3 and omega-6 fatty acids, which are important fats the body needs from food.
+Their mineral content, including magnesium and phosphorus, also makes them a nutrient-dense addition to meals, smoothies, oatmeal, salads, and snacks.

 Despite these health perks, many people worry about the possibility of hemp products triggering positive drug tests due to their association with cannabis.
 This concern is especially common among athletes, employees subject to workplace drug screening, or individuals under legal supervision.